richardydong/bluegreen/README.md

 + __Edit and commit__ the bluegreen-pipeline-bc.yml file so that the git uri on line 10 points to your fork.
 + __Edit and commit__ the pipeline-setup.sh file so that it points to your php-bluegreen-app-pipeline-bc.yml file on line 36.
 + __Edit and commit__ your Jenkinsfile and update line 23 with your OCP hostname / ip address.
-+ Optionally, clone your repository locally ... note in the example below I'm cloning my branch.
++ Clone your repository locally ... note in the example below I'm cloning my branch.
 If you've forked my branch into your master, you can leave the -b flag out.

 ```
 git clone https://github.com/tariq-islam/bluegreen -b ocp33-pipeline